 These factors allow credit unions to pay dividends to their members (not shareholders) and offer them lower loan rates, higher savings rates and fewer service fees.

 New federal laws and regulations are changing the structure and face of the financial services industry.
-In this time of accelerating change, it is important to truly understand how credit unions are unique and different, and why we remain a necessary and extremely popular financial alternative for 87 million Americans.
+In this time of accelerating change, it is important to truly understand how credit unions are unique and different, and why we remain a necessary financial alternative for more than 87 million Americans.